 Putting your goggles onto your hat or helmet is fine, but if your goggles site directly on your forehead, the heat will likely cause them to fog up.

 It's better to put them inside your jacket pocket.
 The internal heat on both sides of the lens will also help to clear any condensation that has built up.

 5. Shake Snow From the Vents

 If it's snowing heavily, or you've whipped up some powder over yourself, snow can easily settle on the top or stick to the bottom of your google without you realizing it.

 Nod your head back and forth or take them off and give them a good shake to remove any snow that might be stopping heat from escaping.

 If you faceplant into a bank of snow, or you get some spots of drops on your lens, avoid the temptation to stroke it off with your fingers.
 Your glove or finger will only smear it and make it worse.

-If your goggle is seriously covered in snow, then you’ll need to shake, dab and wait for them to dry off.
-You can weight a) Swap to a backup pair of goggles that you would normally use in different light condition (if you’re that well prepared), b) allow them to dry on your forehead or c) use a hand dryer at the toilet.
+If your goggle is seriously covered in snow, then you'll need to shake, dab, and wait for them to dry off.
+You can weigh a) Swap to a backup pair of goggles that you would normally use in different light conditions (if you're that well prepared), b) allow them to dry on your forehead or c) use a hand dryer at the toilet.

 While this is a more expensive option, it's worth having two pairs of goggles or one pair of goggles with interchangeable lenses.
 Not only is having two lenses going to give you maximum visibility across a range of weather conditions it will also give you a spare google to use while the other dries off or de-fogs.